-3. While the oil heats, prepare the batter.
+- While the oil heats, prepare the batter.
 Place 1/2 cup of flour in a shallow bowl or pie tin and set aside for now.
 Place the remaining 1 cup of flour in a small bowl and stir in the baking soda and salt.

-5. Dredge a candy bar in the flour, covering it completely.
+- Dredge a candy bar in the flour, covering it completely.
 Holding it gently with two fingers, dip it into the batter until it is immersed, shifting your finger position so that it is completely covered.

 - While frying, be sure to monitor the temperature of the oil and adjust your heat up or down accordingly.
-If the oil is too cold it won't fry quickly enough and the candy bar will soak up too much grease.
-If it is too hot the outside will get dark before the inside is fully warmed, leaving you with a partially defrosted candy bar.
+If the oil is too cold, the candy bars won't fry quickly enough and they will soak up too much grease.
+If the oil is too hot, the outside will get dark before the inside is fully warmed, leaving you with a partially frozen candy bar.

-8. After your candy bars are fried, let them cool slightly, then dust them lightly with powdered sugar and serve while still slightly warm.
+- After your candy bars are fried, let them cool slightly, then dust them lightly with confectioners' sugar and serve while still slightly warm.